Skip to main content

 Hydration.

-After hours of sleep, the body craves moisture.
-Warm tea restores hydration softly, easing you back into movement without the shock of cold water or the jolt of caffeine overload.
+Warm tea restores hydration in a way that feels soothing rather than abrupt, easing the body back into movement without the shock of cold water or excessive stimulation.

 Steady energy.